bradleyboyuyang/Binance-Arbitrage/README.md

 # Binance-Arbitrage
 Binance arbitrage bot - opportunity detector & automated trading for cash-and-carry arbitrage

-**Note: The arbitrage toolbox will be regularly upgraded with more functionalities, it's recommended to star the repo, not fork, to follow up with the latest updates!**

 <img src='./imgs/demo3.png' width=90% height=50% />

+**The arbitrage toolbox will be regularly upgraded with more functionalities, it's recommended to star the repo, not fork, to follow up with the latest updates!**

 ## Basics